-Prior to joining Merkle, Mac Delaney served as SVP of Programmatic for Starcom Mediavest Group where he was responsible for accelerating the group’s programmatic marketing capability through the development of processes, technology, and strategy across the organization.
-By working in partnership with agency and account leadership, as well as with the marketplace, Delaney worked to ensure the understanding and adoption of programmatic principles and best practices throughout the agencies.
+Prior to joining Merkle, Mac Delaney served as SVP of programmatic for Starcom Mediavest Group, where he was responsible for accelerating the group’s programmatic marketing capability through the development of processes, technology and strategy across the organization.
+By working in partnership with agency and account leadership as well as with the marketplace, Delaney helped to ensure the understanding and adoption of programmatic principles and best practices throughout the agencies.

 Executive Editor & CEO

 John Ebbert is executive editor and CEO of AdExchanger, an online trade publication he began in 2008.
 AdExchanger is devoted to the emerging trends in data-driven advertising and enables the exchange of ideas between all members of the ad ecosystem.
 Prior to AdExchanger, he worked for 15 years in digital marketing and operational roles for companies such as Viacom’s Nickelodeon, Arkadium and ContextWeb and as an entrepreneur.